-On average it takes these students four to five years to complete a PhD degree.
+On average students will take 5 years to complete a PhD degree.

 First and Second Years

 - Register for your thesis course twice per year – Winter Session: September to April (BIOC 649, section 001) and Summer Session May to August (BIOC 649, section 941).